-A full-time student is o ne who is enrolled as follows:
+A full-time student is one who is enrolled as follows:

+Withing agenting William and an artist and a second of the se

 fall 12 or more semester hours

 winter 12 or more semester hours

-spring
+spring 6 or more semester hours

-eummer 6 or more semester hours
+summer 6 or more semester hours

-Cross-term semester hours will count one-half for spring and one-half for summer.
+Cross-term semester r hours will count one-half for spring

+and one-half for sumr

-The suggested maximum load of an entering first term full-time freshman enrolled in day classes is 18 semester hours.
-The suggested maximum load for a full-time student who falled to maintain a "C" average for the preceding term is 15 semester hours.
+The suggested maximum load of an entering first term, full-time freshman enrolled in day classes is 18 semester hours.
+The suggested maximum load for a full-time student who failed to maintain a "C" average for the preceding term is 15 semester hours.
 The suggested maximum load for a full-time student who has an average of "B" or above during the preceding term is 21 semester hours.

-To receive overload permission, the student must get approval from the campus Dean of Student Affairs.
+To receive overload permission, the student must get approval from the campus dean of student affairs.

-Standards For Student Success
+Standards for Student Success